MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

 - Copy and paste the file into the **Chat** window.

+    > [!NOTE]
+    > If you paste a bitmap file this way, it won't appear for the Dynamics 365 Guides user.
+To share a bitmap file, make sure to use one of the methods above to attach the file.

 When you share a file, it appears as a new window in the Dynamics 365 Guides user's space and a link to the file is shared in the chat.
 All call participants can [annotate a file](calling-annotations.md) displayed in the Dynamics 365 Guides user's space.
 Note, however, that Teams mobile users can only annotate in one-to-one calls.

 ### Use Teams mobile to share a file